RyanJP18/miRsight/README.md

 ##### Option 1: Docker via CLI
 1. Ensure Docker is running--
-   - Windows/Mac: simply run the app
+   - Windows/Mac: simply run the Docker app
-   - Linux: run `systemctl start docker`
+   - Linux: run `systemctl start docker` in a terminal
 2. Open a terminal and `cd path/to/miRsight`
 3. Run `docker build -t mirsight .` to build the image
 4.